Lecturer, Dickson Poon School of Law, King’s College London

 ‘The Status of the Right to Public Participation in International Environmental Law: An Analysis of the Jurisprudence’ (2012) 23 Yearbook of International Environmental Law 80

 Teaching in the field of energy law

-At King’s, Leslie-Anne convenes the LLM module on the Global Law of Climate Change.
+At King’s, Leslie-Anne convenes LLM modules on international climate law and environmental legal challenges.
 When she was at Cambridge, she was co-teaching an interdisciplinary course on energy and climate change.